Adult Survivors of Child Abuse

 What Is Child Abuse?

-Child abuse can take the form of any act of physical, emotional, or sexual abuse perpetrated against a child.
-Child abuse can also take the form of neglect—ignoring the child’s emotional and or physical needs.
-Child abuse can and does take place outside of the family—with stepfamilies, foster families, or babysitters.
+Child abuse can take the form of any act of physical, emotional or sexual abuse perpetrated against a child.
+Child abuse can also take the form of neglect — ignoring the child's emotional and or physical needs.
+Child abuse can and does take place outside of the family — with stepfamilies, foster families or babysitters.

 How to Tell if You Were Abused as a Child

-Sometimes it is very difficult to be sure whether you actually were abused as a child.
+Sometimes it is very difficult to be sure whether or not you actually were abused as a child.
 You may be blocking memories because you are not yet ready to cope with them all on your own.
 Here are some questions to ask yourself that may help you to be more sure about the past (from J. Patrick Gannon, Soul Survivors):

-• Did your parents’ discipline involve corporal punishment?
+- Did your parents' discipline involve corporal punishment?
 Did it result in bruises or injuries?
 How frequently did this discipline occur and did you ever feel their behavior was out of control?

-• Were any of your interactions with your parents either overtly or subtly sexual?
+- Were any of your interactions with your parents either overtly or subtly sexual?
 Were you touched or talked to in a sexual manner and left feeling confused or uncomfortable?

-• How were you emotionally treated by your parents on a day-to-day basis?
-Were you regularly criticized, threatened, invalidated, or ignored?
+- How were you emotionally treated by your parents on a day-to-day basis?
+Were you regularly criticized, threatened, invalidated or ignored?

 What Is Meant by the Term "Survivor of Child Abuse"?

-Being an adult survivor of child abuse means that you or someone you care about endured the pain of child abuse and survived it.
+Being an adult survivor of child abuse means that you or someone your care about endured the pain of child abuse and survived it.
 Unfortunately, the survival tactics used to cope with the abuse can later get in the way of productive and satisfying adult lives.
 Some of the symptoms of survivors syndrome include:

-• Low self-esteem—self doubt, self blame, shame
+- Low self-esteem—self doubt, self blame, shame

-• Self-sabotage—self-destructive or self-mutilating behavior
+- Self-sabotage—self-destructive or self-mutilating behavior

-• Sexual problems—sexual inhibition or promiscuity, flashbacks to abusive experiences during sexual contact, inability to achieve orgasm, pain or numbing during intimacy
+- Sexual problems—sexual inhibition or promiscuity, flashbacks to abusive experiences during sexual contact, inability to achieve orgasm, pain or numbing during intimacy

-• Symptoms of trauma—feelings of fear, panic, agitation, anxiety, numbing of bodily areas, nightmares, multiple personalities, feelings of being disconnected from body
+- Symptoms of trauma—feelings of fear, panic, agitation, anxiety, numbing of bodily areas, nightmares, multiple personalities, feelings of being disconnected from body

-• Physical ailments—psychosomatic illnesses, stomachaches, eating disorders, skin disorders, asthma, headaches, phobias
+- Physical ailments—psychosomatic illnesses, stomachaches, eating disorders, skin disorders, asthma, headaches, phobias

-• Social alienation—feeling different from others, not accepted, stigmatized
+- Social alienation—feeling different from others, not accepted, stigmatized

-• Difficulty in handling feelings—trouble in recognizing, managing, and appropriately expressing feelings
+- Difficulty in handling feelings—trouble in recognizing, managing and appropriately expressing feelings

 Can Adult Survivors of Child Abuse Overcome This Syndrome?